ricardolazaro/sqsfork/README.md

 Deploy
 ------

+You can call **worker.run** in any initializer application hook from your application (in this case use **waitForever = false**)
-Use a Procfile (like Heroku does) to start your workers.
-In your Procfile, add:
+If want to run yout worker in a different process, use a Procfile (like Heroku does) to start your workers.
+To generate a start script, see [sbt-start-script](https://github.com/sbt/sbt-start-script)

 Tips and Limitations